ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 let mutex = Capsule.Mutex.create key in (* ... *)
 ```

-Mutexes also cross portability and contention, so may be freely shared across `portable` functions and used at `uncontended`.
+Mutexes also cross portability and contention, so may be freely shared across `portable` functions and assumed to be `uncontended`.
 Now, to get a password, we can lock the mutex, indicating that our domain has exclusive access to the capsule.
 In this way, a mutex is like a _dynamically unique_ key&mdash;the mutex itself may be `aliased`, but only one domain can have the lock.